erakash17/AssignmentsCPP-QT/README.md

 6) Client-server communication using tcp .
 7) single server multiple client commucation using tcp.
 8) Finding the MAC and IP Address of system.
+9) Basics commands are for connection of system to device .
+10) Also how to run the Application from Device.